• Skip to primary navigation

 If you don't have a pizza stone or pizza peel, or you're looking for the most useful tools for making homemade pizza, learn more about what you need and get the best pizza tool DIY substitutes over here.

-FAQ: How to Refrigerate and Temper Whole Wheat Pizza Dough
+How to Meal Prep Whole Wheat Pizza Dough

 Make pizza dough 1 to 3 days in advance and refrigerate it in a lightly oiled bag.
 To learn each of the 3 different proofing stages at which you can refrigerate pizza dough, check out the full details in my 00 Thin-Crust pizza post over here.